grype/Pharo-SynthstromDeluge/README.md

 DelugeObject generateConstantsAccessorsFromReferences: (objects flatCollect: #allReferencedConstants).
 ```

+That will prompt to create various methods that configure properties of an object using found strings - i.e. `beLpfMode24dB'...

 **Note** XML structure varries b/w instruments (kits, synths, songs) - Some finessing will be required when generating new classes.
 Be sure not to break existing class definitions, methods, especially those with magritte descriptions.
+In fact, when introducing a new model, it may require tweaking the magritte description files and initialization methods for some classes.
+In the latter case, follow DelugeKit>>#initialize.
+It's always best to leave classes that represent inner nodes w/o customized initialization, and configure their instances from the initialization of parent of container node's class (i.e. DelugeKit>>#initialize creates and configures DelugeDefaultParams instance.